PeterVinter/Manage_linux_docker_containers/README.md

 We use GitHub Projects to track the development of features and improvements.
 You can find our project board at:
 [Docker Safe Shutdown Development](https://github.com/users/PeterVinter/projects/1/views/1)

+For detailed GitHub CLI commands and workflows, see our [GitHub CLI Workflow Guide](docs/github_cli_workflow.md).

 #### Development Workflow

 1. **Issue Tracking**